Go Back

 • On a well-floured surface, roll out the risen dough into a 14x9 inch rectangle.

-• Spread softened butter over the dough, leaving a ¼ inch margin at the far end.
+• Spread softened butter over the dough.

 • Mix together brown sugar and cinnamon in a bowl and sprinkle over the buttered dough.